dan-fritchman/Thesis/content.md

 ### How `Module` Works

 Many or most Hdl21 `Module`s are written such that they look like class definitions.
 They are not.
-In truth all modules share the same (Python) type - `Module` itself. `Module` is a "final" type; it is defined to explicitly disallow subtyping:
+In truth all modules share the same (Python) type - `Module` itself. `Module` is a "final" type; it is defined to explicitly disallow sub-typing:

 ```python
 class Module: